kgitthoene/grav-plugin-shortcode-external-caller/README.md

 /css/sample.css
 ```

-**Warning!** Do not misunderstand these helper routes with the normal Grav routes.
+**Warning!** Do not misunderstand these helper routes for CSS and JS files with the normal Grav routes.
 If you enter such a helper route to a markdown page in the browser, you'll go outside the regular Grav routes and neither get any page.

 ## File paths